-Edward VIII abdicated in 1936, choosing his love of divorcee Wallis Simpson over his birthright.
-Their relationship made the woman&home list of the most iconic couples of all time—while also changing the lives of those around them.
-Elizabeth's father became King, and with no male heir—Elizabeth was suddenly the future Queen.
+Edward VIII abdicated in 1936, choosing his love of divorcée Wallis Simpson over his birthright.
+Their relationship made the woman&home list of the most iconic couples of all time ‒ while also changing the lives of those around them.
+Elizabeth's father subsequently became King, and with no male heir to take the reins ‒ Elizabeth was suddenly the future Queen.

-On February 6, 1952, Elizabeth's beloved father King George VII, while she was on tour in Kenya with Prince Philip.
-At once, her whole life changed and she became Queen Elizabeth II.
+On February 6, 1952, Elizabeth's beloved father, King George VI, died while she was on tour in Kenya with Prince Philip.
+At once, her whole life changed and she became Queen Elizabeth II, the 61st British monarch.

 Aoife is Junior News Editor at woman&home.

 She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.